 Milestone payments are essentially deposits with added steps in-between.
-Aside from getting an up-front payment and the rest after finishing, you also get a certain percentage of your money after reaching different goals of the project.
+Aside from getting an up-front payment and the rest after finishing, you also get a certain percentage of your money after reaching different goals of the project—known as milestones.

 Let’s say you’re writing a longer text – the first milestone might be your idea outline, the second a rough draft and the final a finished, polished text.

-Retain models are popular in law, but are also applicable to freelancing.
-In the retainer mode, a client “books” you for a certain amount of hours and pays you the full amount upfront.
+Retainer models are popular in law, but are also applicable to freelancing.
+In the retainer model, a client “books” you for a certain amount of hours and pays you the full amount upfront.